Attendance

 Daily attendance is both a school and a state requirement, and the school must validate that students are not truant to grant course credits toward promotion to the next grade level and graduation requirements.
 Beyond legal requirements, regular class attendance is essential for student intellectual growth and managing the rigorous courses at JPII.

-Unexcused Absences
+Excused vs. Unexcused Absences

 If a student has an appointment with or diagnosis from a medical professional and brings documentation to school, the absence is excused.
 School trips, school-sponsored athletic contests, college visits (see below), and bereavement leave are also excused.
 All other absences are unexcused.
 The Administration realizes that other circumstances may arise where a student may need to be absent.
 Parents / legal guardians will be allowed to excuse up to five (5) total absences per year for their student by providing a note (email) to the Student Life office.
-Any further absences will be considered unexcused unless specifically approved by the Dean of Students and will be cause for a review by the Administration to determine the student's future at school.
+Student Life will consider additional circumstances on a case-by-case basis, e.g., a death in the family, a major family event, etc. Any further absences will be considered unexcused unless specifically approved by the Dean of Students. and will be cause for a review by the Administration to determine the student's future at school.

 Absences During Exams

 Absences during exams should only occur due to illness or extenuating circumstances.
-Students missing exams for early travel or extended holidays will be required to take all their exams.
+Students missing exams for early travel or extended holiday will be required to take all their exams.
 To ensure student success, students may not take scheduled exams outside of the scheduled time unless one of the following occurs, and then only with the approval of the Principal:

 a) Death in the family,